-While the server operates on its negotiated encoding, CLI I/O can be declared separately via \texttt{--index-io=utf-8|utf-16|codepoint}.
-We adopt \emph{codepoint} to mean Unicode scalar values.
-When server and CLI indexings differ, \system\ emits both coordinate systems in verbose mode and records the negotiated server‑side encoding in bundle metadata.
-This explicitly surfaces and resolves the ambiguity of LSP's default UTF‑16 indexing, which often mismatches the UTF‑8 context common in client tools \citep{lsp-spec-3.17}.
+The server operates on its negotiated encoding, but CLI I/O can be declared independently via \texttt{--index-io=utf-8|utf-16|codepoint}, where \emph{codepoint} denotes Unicode scalar values.
+When the two indexings differ, \system\ emits both coordinate systems in verbose mode and records the server-side encoding in bundle metadata.
+This makes explicit, and resolves, the long-standing ambiguity between LSP's default UTF-16 indexing and the UTF-8 conventions common in downstream tools~\citep{lsp-spec-3.17}.